-THE OFFERING

-Units offered by us

-Warrants offered by us

-2,000,000 Units (or 2,300,000 Units if the underwriters' overallotment option is exercised in full) at an assumed offering price of \$10.00 per Unit in a firm commitment underwritten offering.
-Each Unit consists of (i) one share of common stock; (ii) one Series A Warrant; and (iii) one Series B Warrant.

-Series A Warrants:

-We are offering Series A Warrants to purchase an aggregate of 2,000,000 shares of our common stock.
-Each Unit will include a Series A Warrant.
-Each Series A Warrant is exercisable to purchase one share of common stock, subject to adjustment in the event of stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting our common stock, will have an exercise price of \$12.00 per share (representing 120% of the offering price per Unit), will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
-Subject to certain exemptions outlined in the Series A Warrants, if we sell, enter into an agreement to sell, or grant any option to purchase, or sell, enter into an agreement to sell, or grant any right to reprice, or otherwise dispose of or issue (or announce any offer, sale, grant or any option to purchase or other disposition) any shares of common stock or Common Stock Equivalents (as defined in the Series A Warrants), at an effective price per share less than the exercise price of the Series A Warrants then in effect, the exercise price of the Series A Warrants will be reduced to an amount equal to 120% of the effective price per share in such dilutive issuance and the number of shares of common stock issuable upon exercise of the Series A Warrants shall be proportionately adjusted such that the aggregate exercise price of the Series A Warrants shall remain unchanged.

-Series B Warrants:

-We are also offering Series B Warrants to purchase an aggregate of 2,000,000 shares of our common stock.
-Each Unit will include a Series B Warrant.
-Each Series B Warrant is exercisable for one share of common stock, subject to adjustment in the event of stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting our common stock.
-Subject to certain exemptions outlined in the Series B Warrants, if we sell, enter into an agreement to sell, or grant any option to purchase, or sell, enter into an agreement to sell, or grant any right to reprice, or otherwise dispose of or issue (or announce any offer, sale, grant or any option to purchase or other disposition) any shares of common stock or Common Stock Equivalents (as defined in the Series B Warrants), at an effective price per share less than the exercise price of the Series B Warrants then in effect, the exercise price of the Series B Warrants shall be reduced to the effective price per share in such dilutive issuance.

-On or after the earlier of (i) the 30-day anniversary of the date of issuance and (ii) the date on which the aggregate composite trading volume of our common stock as reported by Bloomberg beginning on the date of issuance exceeds 15,000,000 shares, a holder of the Series B Warrant may also provide notice and elect an "alternative cashless exercise."
-In such event, the aggregate number of shares of common stock issuable in such alternative cashless exercise for no cash consideration shall equal the aggregate number of shares of common stock that would be issuable upon exercise of the Series B Warrant if such exercise were by means of a cash exercise rather than a cashless exercise.

-In the event of a stock split, share divided or similar "Share Combination Event," and the lowest VWAP of our common stock during the five consecutive trading days thereafter (the "Event Market Price") is less than the Series B Warrant exercise price then in effect, the Series B Warrant exercise price shall be reduced to the Event Market Price and the number of shares of common stock issuable upon exercise of the Series B Warrant shall be increased to an amount equal to the product of (A) 200% and (b) the number of shares of common stock then issuable upon exercise of the Series B Warrant so that the aggregate exercise price shall be equal to the aggregate exercise price on the issuance date.
-In addition, the Series B Warrants are callable by us in certain circumstances.
-See "Description of Securities Being Offered in This Offering - Warrants - Call Feature."

-Shares of common stock outstanding prior to the Merger and this offering

-380,648 shares.

-Shares of common stock outstanding after the Merger and this offering

-13,000,000 shares, or 13,300,000 shares if the underwriters' option to purchase additional shares and accompanying warrants is exercised in full, assuming none of the warrants to purchase common stock issued in this offering are exercised.

-Use of proceeds

-We estimate that our net proceeds from the sale of shares of our common stock in this offering will be approximately \$17,695,000, based on assumed gross proceeds of approximately \$20,000,000 (assuming no exercise of the underwriters' option to purchase additional shares of our common stock from us) and an assumed public offering price of \$10.00 per Unit as set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses of approximately \$2,305,000 payable by us.
+Table of Contents THE OFFERING Common Stock offered by us 2,000,000 shares (or 2,300,000 shares if the underwriters' over-allotment option is exercised in full) at an assumed offering price of \$10.00 per share in a firm commitment underwritten offering.
+Over-allotment option to purchase additional shares of common stock We have granted the underwriters an option for a period of 45 days from the date of this prospectus to purchase up to an additional 300,000 shares of common stock at the public offering price, less the underwriting discounts and commissions.
+Shares of common stock outstanding prior to the Merger and this offering 380,648 shares.
+Shares of common stock outstanding after the Merger and this offering 13,000,000 shares, or 13,300,000 shares if the underwriters' option to purchase additional shares is exercised in full.
+Use of proceeds We estimate that our net proceeds from the sale of shares of our common stock in this offering will be approximately \$17,695,000, based on assumed gross proceeds of approximately \$20,000,000 (assuming no exercise of the underwriters' option to purchase additional shares of our common stock from us) and an assumed public offering price of \$10.00 per share as set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses of approximately \$2,305,000 payable by us.
 We plan to use \$15,000,000 of the net proceeds to fund the Cash Consideration payable to IDC and Lyneer Management in the Merger.
 The balance of the net proceeds will be used for working capital to finance our future operations, including general corporate purposes, general and administrative expenses, capital expenditures and compensation, including bonuses, deferred compensation and payment of consultants and professionals.
 See "Use of Proceeds."

-Risk factors

-The shares of common stock offered by this prospectus are speculative and involve a high degree of risk.
+Risk factors The shares of common stock offered by this prospectus are speculative and involve a high degree of risk.
 Investors purchasing our common stock should not purchase the shares unless they can afford the loss of their entire investment.
 See "Risk Factors" beginning on page 12 and the other information included in this prospectus.

-Market symbols and trading

-Our common stock is currently listed on the Nasdaq Capital Market under the symbol "SQL."
-In connection with the proposed Merger, we have applied to list our common stock and the Series A Warrants and Series B Warrants offered hereby under the symbols "ATLN," "ATLNW" and "ATLNL," respectively, upon consummation of the Merger and this offering.
-There is no established trading market for the Series A Warrants or the Series B Warrants and an active trading market for such warrants may not develop or be sustained.

-Lock-ups

-We, our directors and executive officers, and the holder of 5% or more of the outstanding shares of our common stock will enter into customary "lock-up" agreements pursuant to which such persons and entities will agree, for a period of 180 days after the closing of this offering, not to offer, issue, sell, contract to sell, encumber, grant any option for the sale of, or otherwise dispose of, any shares of common stock or any securities convertible into or exchangeable for our common stock.
+Market symbols and trading Our common stock is currently listed on the Nasdaq Capital Market under the symbol "SQL."
+In connection with the proposed Merger, we have applied to list our common stock offered hereby under the symbol "ATLN" upon consummation of the Merger and this offering.
+Lock-ups We, our directors and executive officers, and the holder of 5% or more of the outstanding shares of our common stock will enter into customary "lock-up" agreements pursuant to which such persons and entities will agree, for a period of 180 days after the closing of this offering, not to offer, issue, sell, contract to sell, encumber, grant any option for the sale of, or otherwise dispose of, any shares of common stock or any securities convertible into or exchangeable for our common stock.
 See "Underwriting - Lock-Up Agreements."